Home Page > Supplementary Information > Junction Signalling

 |Fig. 10: Splitting Distant Signal and Preliminary Route Indicator.|

-Revised principles of 1996 did away with the PRI and replaced it with the 'outer splitting distant signal'.
+Revised principles introduced in 1996 did away with the PRI and replaced it with the 'outer splitting distant signal'.
 As with the former PRI, this is only applicable to four-aspect territory.
 The signal in rear of a splitting distant may be equipped as an outer splitting distant signal where routeing information needs to be given earlier than at the 'inner' splitting distant, either to prevent mis-routeing or to ensure that the diverging route is taken at a safe speed.

 |Fig. 11: Outer and Inner Splitting Distant Signals.|

-Preliminary route indicators returned in 2002.
+Preliminary route indicators began to reappear in 2002.
 Rather than being associated with splitting distant signals (where the outer splitting distant has rendered them unnecessary), these later installations are used in conjunction with free yellow, flashing yellow aspects, or at junctions with an unrestricted aspect sequence.
 The PRIs supplement a compliant junction signalling arrangement, giving advance routeing information only so that mis-routeing can be avoided.
-One or two PRIs may be provided as required in the circumstances.
+One or two PRIs may be provided on the same approach, as circumstances require.